rizarsyi/dotfiles/README.md

 Basically, any files/directories prefixed with `_` will be copied to `$HOME` directory as `.` files/directory.

-Note, any existing `.` files/directories copied from this repo will be replaced, so make sure you backup important files/directory manually.
+**WARNING**: make sure you backup important files/directory manually.

 Source: